Rootport-AI/Nz-DoppelPix-Judge/doc/specification.md

 ## Overview

-Nz DoppelPix Judge is a local-only Gradio Web GUI for comparing PNG images with objective similarity and prompt-fidelity metrics.
+Nz DoppelPix Judge is a local-first Gradio Web GUI and HTTP API for comparing PNG images with objective similarity and prompt-fidelity metrics.

 The primary use case is evaluating image degradation caused by DiT inference acceleration techniques such as TeaCache and Spectrum.
 The tool is also usable as a generic two-image or one-to-many PNG comparison utility.